MFernflower/DOS_FX/README.md

 You will need FASM to build them

-They work fine in dosbox if you do not have a acutal MSDOS machine
+They work fine and were devloped in a simulated "semi-modern" dos machine (A 86_BOX emulating a 4MB 386 with FPU and XTIDE card running a virtual freedos cf-card image)